validexis/CosmosHub/README.md

 ---

 ## 📚 Additional Information
-For more details, visit the (https://services.validexis.com/mainnets/Cosmos Hub) or open an issue for questions or support.
+For more details, visit the (https://services.validexis.com/mainnets/CosmosHub) or open an issue for questions or support.